 Criteria for qualification in the program

-A student must meet both of the following criteria in order to qualify for the Zero Tuition Summer Pricing Policy.
+A student must meet both of the following criteria to qualify for the Zero Tuition Summer Pricing Policy.
 A qualifying student:

-- Remained enrolled full-time (i.e. in at least 12 credits) through the end of the third week of classes during all fall and spring semesters at TU.
+- Remained enrolled full-time (i.e., in at least 12 credits) during all fall and spring semesters at TU.

 Calculation used to determine the eligible credit hours in the program

-If a student meets the Criteria for Qualification in the Zero Tuition Summer Pricing Policy program, the following computation is used to determine the number of credit hours the student is eligible to take through the program during the summer 2021 term.
+If a student meets the Criteria for Qualification in the Zero Tuition Summer Pricing Policy program, the following computation is used to determine the number of credit hours the student is eligible to take through the program during the Summer term.

-Qualifying fall 2020 entrants will be allowed to take up to 9 credits as needed to accumulate a total of 30 TU credits based on the following computation: 30 – [TU credits completed summer 2020 + fall 2020 + credits enrolled spring 2021 as of 5:00p.m. on April 9, 2021 (the last day to withdraw from a class)].
+Qualifying Fall 2023 entrants will be allowed to take up to 9 credits as needed to accumulate a total of 30 TU credits based on the following computation: 30 – [TU credits completed Summer 2023 + Fall 2023 + credits enrolled spring 2024 as of 5 p.m. on March 29, 2024 (the last day to withdraw from a class)].

-# eligible credits = 3 credits, or 1 course
+# eligible credits = 3 credits, or one course

-# eligible credits = 3 credits, or 1 course
+# eligible credits = 3 credits, or one course

 Qualifying students will receive an email confirming their eligibility to participate in the program prior to summer school starting.